Navyashree-Aradhya/OTA/README.md

 • Frequency (MHz) 9807.82 MHz
 103,286.34 MHz
 • Magnitude (dB) -139.18 dB -155.19 dB

 • Phase (°) -57.74°-75.93°

 • Group Delay (ps) 2.93 ps 74.97 ps
 • Ratio – 93,478.997 MHz (≈ 1.97
 decades)

  Roll-off – ≈ -16 dB/1.97 decades ≈ -
 20 dB/decade

  This confirms the expected first-order low-pass behavior of the OTA-C oscillator circuit, validating proper sinusoidal frequency operation.

 Key Observations
 Oscillation starts around ~9.8 GHz (9807.82
 MHz).

 • Output drops with -20 dB/decade slope,
 confirming theoretical behavior.

 • Phase shift increases with frequency, consistent with OTA-C networks.

 • Tuning range spans tens of GHz, achieved purely through OTA biasing.

 ### Conclusion:
 • The breakdown of the functional blocks within the CMOS OTA-C sinusoidal oscillator underscores the sophisticated yet efficient architecture enabling low-power, low-voltage operation.
 By distinctly identifying and mapping transistors to their corresponding circuit blocks—such as the differential pair, active load, bias generator, output stage, tail current sources, and current mirrors—we gain a deeper insight into the systematic design philosophy that drives precision analog performance.

 • Each functional unit plays a critical role in achieving stable and tunable sinusoidal oscillations, reflecting careful transistor-level design and current control.
 The elegance of this modular organization not only enhances the circuit’s functionality but also ensures scalability, integration feasibility, and robust analog signal processing.

-• Ultimately, this comprehensive pin-to-pin mapping reaffirms the importance of transistor-level clarity in complex analog design and serves as a strong foundation for further innovations in low-power oscillator circuits and analog front-end systems
+• Ultimately, this comprehensive pin-to-pin mapping reaffirms the importance of transistor-level clarity in complex analog design and serves as a strong foundation for further innovations in low-power oscillator circuits and analog front-end systems.

 ### References:
 1. Rajput, S. S., & Jamuar, S. S. (2001).
 Low voltage, low power current mirror for analog VLSI.
 Microelectronics Journal, 32(5), 329–333.